ckosiegbu/frappe_developer/MACOS-installation.md

 # Use frappe bench

-## Create first frappe-bench (assuing the name is frappe-bench-dev)
+## Create first frappe-bench (e.g. frappe-bench-dev as a dedicated bench for development)

 ```sh
 bench init \